Defiant-System/delta/public/help/index.md

 ---
 *This game is based on the excellent game X-Type, originally written by Dominic Szablewski.
 Play the [original game here](https://phoboslab.org/xtype/).*

+*Some of the graphical assets for this game was obtained from the excellent [www.kenney.nl](https://www.kenney.nl/)*